FinePrint

 C Range — Industry Standard (Mediocre)

-Google (C), Reddit (C), and Amazon (C-) collect more data than necessary, share broadly, and make leaving difficult — but at least they're somewhat transparent about it.
+Google (C-), Discord (C-), ChatGPT (C-), and LinkedIn (C-) collect more data than necessary, share broadly, and limit user control — but at least they're somewhat transparent about it.
+This is where most of Big Tech lands.

 D Range — Problematic

-Facebook (D), TikTok (D+), and X/Twitter (D+) have aggressive data collection, exploitative content licenses, and practices that heavily favor the company over users.
+Facebook (D+), Reddit (D+), Spotify (D+), Uber (D-), and X/Twitter (D-) have aggressive data collection, exploitative content licenses, and practices that heavily favor the company over users.

 Frequently Asked Questions